EpicGamesExt/BlenderTools/docs/send2ue/introduction/quickstart.md

 ![6_1](./images/6_1.png)

 Additionally, make sure the "Support Compute Skin Cache" setting is turned on in Project Settings > Engine > Rendering > Optimizations.
-This ensures grooms to render properly when bind to a skeletal mesh.
+This ensures grooms to render properly when bound to a skeletal mesh.

 ![16](./images/16.png)